 First, forgiveness is an act of self-care.
 If you are bitter over the past, then the damage continues.
 Hatred festering in your heart harms you, physically, emotionally and spiritually.
 By choosing to let go of resentment, you no longer hold yourself hostage to the past.
 When you forgive, you choose to be free and cut the cords that bind you to the hurtful party, cords of hate, anger and bitterness.

 Second, the Torah tells us, “Do not hate your brother in your heart” (Leviticus 19:17).
 The Sages teach that the Second Temple was destroyed because of hatred among our people, and that the redemption will come when we remove this poison from our midst.
-We are now in the middle of the Three Weeks, a time when we mourn the destruction of the First and Second Temples.
-We need to mourn, we need to pray; we also need to remove hatred from our hearts, ensuring that we are not holding up the redemption.
+During a period called The Three Weeks, which culminates with Tisha B’Av, we mourn the destruction of the First and Second Temples.
+We have to mourn, we have to pray; we also have to remove hatred from our hearts, ensuring that we are not holding up the redemption.

 Forgiveness is not all or nothing; it exists on a spectrum.
-At one end is full forgiveness, where we release a person from our claim against him or her (excluding any money owed) and let go of resentment.
+At one end is full forgiveness, where we release a person from our claim against them (excluding any money owed) and let go of resentment.
 At the other end, we reduce – even if only slightly – the animosity and bitterness we feel.

 If the perpetrator is evil, it may not be appropriate to extend full forgiveness.
 Wicked people have brought themselves to a level lower than that of an animal.
 Sometimes, the best approach is to think of them as rabid dogs, protecting ourselves from them, and feeling neither bitterness nor forgiveness.